cthierst/marital_status_politics_gss_analysis/README.md

-# Cathing Up With Republicans: Democratic Marriage Rates Are on the Rise
+# Catching Up With Republicans: Democratic Marriage Rates Are on the Rise

 ## An Analysis of 2014-2021 U.S. General Social Survey Data